 Santa Fe, NM 87507

-Non-Resident Disabled Active Duty and Veteran Licenses for Rehabilitation Enrollees: Non-resident active duty member's or Veterans of the U.S. Armed Forces who are undergoing a rehabilitation program that involves hunting activities are eligible for resident pricing on deer, elk, antelope, javelina, and turkey licenses.
+Non-Resident Disabled Active Duty and Veteran Hunting Licenses for Rehabilitation Enrollees : Non-resident active duty member's or Veterans of the U.S. Armed Forces who are undergoing a rehabilitation program that involves hunting activities are eligible for resident pricing on deer, elk, antelope, javelina, and turkey licenses.
 The rehabilitation program must be sponsored by the Federal government, or a non-profit organization authorized by the Federal government and it must be under the direction of a military or Federal Veteran's administration rehabilitation center.
 This benefit is not available through the public draw.
 Proof of eligibility must be provided.
-This benefit is available at New Mexico Game and Fish offices.
-For more information please call 888-248-6866.
+This benefit is available only through the NMDGF Santa Fe office .

 Veterans Military Honors: The New Mexico Department of Veterans Services coordinates with military and local Veteran organizations to provide an honor guard and bugler for military honors funerals for deceased honorably-discharged Veterans at no charge to the Family.